Easy Balsamic Chicken

 Ingredients

-• 4 chicken breasts halved
+• 4 boneless skinless chicken breasts (about 1½ pounds)

 • ¼ cup olive oil

-• ¼ cup peach balsamic vinegar
+• ¼ cup balsamic vinegar

 • 1 teaspoon dried oregano